amoamare/Legacy-Samsung-Reactivation-Lock-Removal/README.md

 ## 📜 Overview

-Samsung’s **Reactivation Lock** was designed to deter theft by requiring the original Samsung account credentials after a factory reset.
+Samsung’s **Reactivation Lock** deters theft by requiring the original Samsung account after a factory reset.
-On flagship devices like the **Galaxy S5 G900 series**, this lock state was stored in **Qualcomm’s Secure Execution Environment (QSEE)**, making it more resilient to basic bypass attempts.
+On the **Galaxy S5 G900 series**, the lock state was anchored in **Qualcomm’s Secure Execution Environment (QSEE)** secure storage.

-This repository documents a method that worked **only on Engineering (ENG) builds** of certain legacy Samsung devices.
-The bypass short-circuits the normal verification flow before the TEE is consulted, allowing the device to boot as “unlocked.”
+On certain **Engineering (ENG) builds**, the normal‑world library `libterrier.so` performed an additional, device‑binding acceptance check **before** forwarding an unlock request to the TEE trustlet.
+A historical patch relaxed that pre‑check so a **server‑signed response** could be forwarded to the trustlet, which then **authoritatively cleared** the secure lock flag. **The signed blob still had to be valid** — the patch did **not** replace the trustlet’s verification.

+> After a successful clear, restoring the original `libterrier.so` leaves the device unlocked because the TEE’s secure storage state has changed.

 ---